0ddjob/Nixdorf-LK-3000/README.md

 A schematic (KiCad 9) of the LK-3000.
 The machine is essentially just a keyboard & display with the cartridges containing the processor, ROM and RAM (as appropriate).

 ## [Keyboard](/LK3000_Keyboard)
 With the machine out of the case for testing/development with the Arduino, the original keyboard is not so easy to use.
-So here's a simple replacement using Gateron KS-33 low profile key switches.
+So here's a simple replacement using 12mm tactile switches.

 ![LK-3000 development keyboard](/Images/Nixdorf_LK3000_Development_Keyboard.png)